Study smarter with Fiveable

 Get study guides, practice questions, and cheatsheets for all your subjects.
 Join 500,000+ students with a 96% pass rate.

-Understanding how learning actually works isn't just helpful—it's the foundation for succeeding in any course you'll ever take.
+Understanding how learning actually works is the foundation for succeeding in any course you'll ever take.
 The strategies in this guide are rooted in cognitive psychology research, which means you're being tested not just on whether you can define terms like encoding, retrieval, and metacognition, but on whether you understand why certain techniques work better than others.
 These concepts appear throughout units on memory, cognition, and educational psychology.

 The most powerful learning techniques share one thing in common: they force your brain to actively pull information out rather than passively take it in.
 This process of retrieval strengthens neural pathways far more effectively than re-reading ever could.

-Compare: Active Recall vs. Self-Testing—both leverage retrieval, but active recall focuses on the process of pulling information from memory, while self-testing adds the assessment component with feedback.
+Compare: Active Recall vs. Self-Testing: both leverage retrieval, but active recall focuses on the process of pulling information from memory, while self-testing adds the assessment component with feedback.
 On an FRQ about study effectiveness, use active recall to explain the mechanism and self-testing to discuss practical application.

-Compare: Spaced Repetition vs. Chunking—spaced repetition optimizes when you study, while chunking optimizes how you organize information.
+Compare: Spaced Repetition vs. Chunking: spaced repetition optimizes when you study, while chunking optimizes how you organize information.
 Both reduce cognitive load but through different mechanisms.
 If asked about memory improvement, these make an excellent paired response.

-Compare: Elaborative Rehearsal vs. Feynman Technique—both create deeper processing, but elaborative rehearsal connects new information to existing knowledge, while the Feynman Technique simplifies complex information through teaching.
+Compare: Elaborative Rehearsal vs. Feynman Technique: both create deeper processing, but elaborative rehearsal connects new information to existing knowledge, while the Feynman Technique simplifies complex information through teaching.
 Use elaborative rehearsal for building knowledge networks; use Feynman for mastering difficult concepts.

 How you organize information affects how easily you can retrieve it later.
 These techniques create visual and conceptual structures that serve as retrieval cues.

-Compare: Mind Mapping vs. Interleaving—mind mapping creates organization within a topic, while interleaving creates connections across topics.
+Compare: Mind Mapping vs. Interleaving: mind mapping creates organization within a topic, while interleaving creates connections across topics.
 Mind mapping is ideal for initial learning; interleaving is ideal for building flexible, transferable knowledge.

 Even the best cognitive strategies fail if you can't sustain focus.
 These techniques manage the limited resource of attention.